 This isn’t just about finding someone to fill out forms.
 It’s about finding a strategic advisor who can help you protect your assets and grow your portfolio.
 A few well-placed questions can make all the difference between a smooth, successful exchange and a costly, stressful ordeal.
 You’re looking for someone who understands the intricacies of California real estate and can guide you through the complexities of IRS regulations.
 This initial vetting process is your opportunity to ensure you’re placing your investment in capable hands.
 Taking the time to ask these questions upfront will save you headaches and potentially thousands of dollars later on.
 The goal is to build a team you can rely on, and your accountant is a key player.

-Their Experience with Your Property Type
+Do They Have Experience with Your Specific Property Type?

 A great starting point is, “Have you handled 1031 exchanges for properties like mine?”
 An accountant experienced with multi-family units in Los Angeles will understand different nuances than one who primarily works with agricultural land in the Central Valley.
 Ask about their familiarity with the specific tax codes and replacement property options relevant to your investment strategy.
 A true specialist won’t just process the paperwork.
 They’ll offer insights based on direct experience with your asset class, helping you make smarter decisions.
 This deep knowledge is a key part of our firm’s advisory and financial services.